 Placing your heated towel rail on the chilly exterior wall will help the heat to radiate evenly throughout the room.
 This way, you can enjoy your space for as long as you like, no matter the season or how cold it is outside.

 Can A Heated Towel Rail Heat A Room?

 As we’ve already mentioned, a heated towel rail is essentially an electric radiator.
-Check out this Contemporary Chrome Electric Towel Rail to see what we mean.
+Check out our bathroom electric radiators to see what we mean.
 Every fixture has its own specifications and requirements, however.
 So does every bathroom or whichever space you’ll be installing your towel rail.

 If your space is small enough, your towel rail could be powerful enough to heat the entire space.
 If it’s bigger, draftier, or has higher ceilings, however, maybe not so much.